Your impact

 UPGI Kenya

 The Graduation approach is proven to break the cycle of poverty and yield lasting results.
 In Bangladesh, BRAC has reached more than two million families.
-Research shows that 95 percent of BRAC’s participants lift themselves out of extreme poverty by the end of the program, and that seven years later, the benefits were sustained for 93 percent of the participants, including a 37 percent increase in earnings, a nine percent increase in consumption, a ninefold increase in savings, and a twofold increase in assets and land.
+Research shows that 95 percent of BRAC’s participants lift themselves out of extreme poverty by the end of the program, and that ten years later, the benefits were sustained for 93 percent of the participants, including a 37 percent increase in earnings, a nine percent increase in consumption, a ninefold increase in savings, and a twofold increase in assets and land.

 Proven results